 We additionally raise up locations that are annotated as primary evidence as package-to-file relationships in the SBOM so that this information can be used across more SBOM formats in a portable way.

-For more technical details you can read through the pull request for this feature.
-If you’re interested in learning more, implementing location annotations for a new package cataloger, or if you have any questions about the new feature, please join us on Slack!
+You can read through the pull request for this feature for more technical details.
+If you’re interested in learning more, implementing location annotations for a new package cataloger, or if you have any questions about the new feature, please join us on Discourse!